-So it’s always a good idea to have the holiday cocktail bar set up just in case someone stops over for some holiday cheer …
+This time of year, it’s always a good idea to have the holiday cocktail bar set up just in case someone stops over for some holiday cheer!

 Thanks to Vicki and Jenn of 2 Bees in a Pod for hosting a Virtual Holiday Cocktail Party Blog Hop today.
 (If only this party was happening in real life!)

 Bloggers are sharing all sorts of cocktail bars, cocktail recipes and fun cocktail-related DIY projects so remember to check out their posts.
 Links are at the bottom of this post.

 If you’re hopping over from one of the other ladies’ blogs, welcome to Green With Decor!
 A few quick things: I live in Milwaukee with my husband Kalen and our dog Oakley.
 We bought a fixer upper and renovated pretty much the whole thing.
 And I love decorating with the color green (which you’ll see today!).

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.

 Tips for putting together our holiday cocktail bar: